stolostron/multicloud-operators-subscription/docs/gitrepo_subscription.md

 apiVersion: apps.open-cluster-management.io/v1
 kind: Channel
 metadata:
-  name: ibm-charts-github
+  name: ibm-charts-git
   namespace: ibmcharts
 spec:
-    type: GitHub
+    type: Git
     pathname: https://github.com/IBM/charts.git
     secretRef:
-      name: my-github-secret
+      name: my-git-secret
 ```

 ## .kubernetesignore file

-You can include a `.kubernetesignore` file within your GitHub repository root directory, or within the `data.path` directory that is specified in the ConfigMap that is defined for your subscription `spec.packageFilter.filterRef` field.
+You can include a `.kubernetesignore` file within your Git repository root directory, or within the `data.path` directory that is specified in the ConfigMap that is defined for your subscription `spec.packageFilter.filterRef` field.

 You can use this `.kubernetesignore` file to specify patterns of files or subdirectories, or both, to ignore when the subscription processes and applies Kubernetes resource from the repository.